sakmist/Return-and-refund-order-screenshot-generator/README_en.md

-# Pinduoduo Return and Refund Order Screenshot Generator
+# Return and Refund Order Screenshot Generator

-An online tool for generating Pinduoduo return and refund order screenshots.
+An online tool for generating return and refund order screenshots.
 It helps users quickly generate realistic-looking return order screenshots, primarily for learning purposes.

 > ⚠️ Disclaimer: This tool is for learning and communication purposes only.
 Do not use it for forgery or misleading others.
 The actual shipping information must be consistent with the real express information.